Debit card: New Zealand

-EFTPOS (electronic fund transfer at point of sale) in New Zealand is highly popular.
+EFTPOS (electronic fund transfer at point of sale) in New Zealand was highly popular until other forms of payment began to take over in the 2010s.
 In 2006, 70 percent of all retail transactions were made by EFTPOS, with an average of 306 EFTPOS transactions being made per person.
-At the same time, there were 125,000 EFTPOS terminals in operation (one for every 30 people), and 5.1 million EFTPOS cards in circulation (1.27 per capita).
+By 2023, this had declined to a little over 20%.

 The system involves the merchant swiping (or inserting) the customer's card and entering the purchase amount.
 Point of sale systems with integrated EFTPOS often send the purchase total to the terminal and the customer swipes their own card.
 The customer then selects the account they wish to use: Current/Cheque (CHQ), Savings (SAV), or Credit Card (CRD), before entering in their PIN.
 After a short processing time in which the terminal contacts the EFTPOS network and the bank, the transaction is approved (or declined) and a receipt is printed.
-The EFTPOS system is used for credit cards as well, with a customer selecting Credit Card and entering their PIN, or for older credit cards without loaded PIN, pressing OK and signing their receipt with identification through matching signatures.
-Fixed EFTPOS terminals today use internet protocol connections to contact the EFTPOS network, but some businesses use the public switched telephone network, either via dedicated phone lines or sharing the merchant's voice line (especially in smaller businesses).
+The EFTPOS system is used for credit cards as well, with a customer selecting Credit Card and entering their PIN.